Tornado outbreak of March 24–27, 2023: Black Hawk–Winona, Mississippi

-Another intense, long-tracked, and extremely fast-moving tornado quickly formed after the Rolling Fork EF4 tornado dissipated, first touching down in Carroll County in a wooded area southwest of Black Hawk.
+This intense, long-tracked, and extremely fast-moving tornado quickly formed four minutes after the Rolling Fork EF4 tornado dissipated, first touching down in Carroll County in a wooded area southwest of Black Hawk at 9:12 pm CDT.
 It quickly intensified to low-end EF2 intensity shortly afterward, snapping or uprooting many trees as it moved to the northeast.
-The tornado then struck Black Hawk at mid-range EF3 intensity, crossing MS 430, County Road 235, and MS 17.
+After briefly weakening to EF1 intensity, the tornado gained strength and then struck Black Hawk at mid-range EF3 intensity, crossing MS 430, County Road 235, and MS 17.
 Multiple residences in town sustained major structural damage, including a few homes that had their roofs torn off and exterior walls collapsed, while several other homes had extensive roof damage.
 The historic Blackhawk School was completely destroyed, and the nearby Black Hawk Independent Church was also destroyed, which had only portions of a few exterior walls left intact.
 The church's steeple was blown away, with the bell being thrown and not found, and a parsonage on the property was partially destroyed as well.
 A nearby well-built cinder block masonry building also suffered minor roof and doorway damage.
 A shed and an equipment trailer were rolled, and many trees were snapped or uprooted.
-The tornado then exited Black Hawk and continued northeastward through densely forested areas for about 11 mi passing southeast of Coila, causing widespread EF2 to EF3 tree damage.
+The tornado then exited Black Hawk and continued northeastward through densely forested areas for about 11 mi, passing southeast of Coila, causing widespread EF1 to EF3 tree damage.
 A few mobile homes, sheds, and camp houses were damaged or destroyed, including one home that was shifted off its piers and destroyed at mid-range EF3 intensity.
 Some other structures were damaged in areas that were inaccessible to survey teams due to downed trees.
 The tornado then caused low-end EF2 damage to another home along Enon Road before producing another swath of EF3-level tree damage as it approached and crossed MS 35.
-Several mobile homes in this area suffered extensive roof damage or were shifted off their foundations with at least two mobile homes being destroyed.
+Several mobile homes in this area suffered extensive roof damage or were shifted off their foundations, with at least two mobile homes being destroyed.
 One of the destroyed mobile homes received a high-end EF2 rating after being ripped off its blocks and thrown 50 yd into a nearby wooded area, obliterating it and killing the three occupants inside.
 An 18-wheeler tractor-trailer was blown over onto its side, and EF2 damage to trees occurred after the tornado crossed MS 35.
 Another structure northeast of this area was also destroyed, although it was only viewable through satellite imagery.
 Beyond this point, the tornado again caused EF2 to EF3 tree damage as it approached Montgomery County line.
 At some point in Carroll County, the tornado reached a peak intensity of high-end EF3, but an exact location for where this occurred was not specified.